 Risk of Investing in Colombian Issuers.
 Investment in securities of Colombian issuers, including issuers located outside of Colombia that generate significant revenues from Colombia, involves special risk considerations not typically associated with investments in securities of issuers in more developed countries that may negatively affect the value of your investment in the Fund.
 The Colombian economy has experienced high interest rates, economic volatility, inflation, currency devaluations and high unemployment rates, all of which could negatively affect the value of companies located in Colombia and the value of your investment in the Fund.
 Colombia has experienced periods of political instability, violence associated with internal conflicts and drug-trafficking and high unemployment.
 Unanticipated political or social developments may result in sudden and significant investment losses.
 In addition, commodities (such as oil, natural gas and minerals) represent a significant percentage of Colombia's exports and its economy is particularly sensitive to fluctuations in commodity prices.
-Adverse economic events in another South American country may have a significant adverse effect on Colombia's economy and companies located in Colombia.
+Colombia's infrastructure may also require major improvements to sustain economic expansion.
+Adverse economic events in other countries, especially the United States or other countries in Central and South America, may have a significant adverse effect on Colombia's economy and companies located in Colombia.